wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_linux_fedora.rst

 Install Wazuh agent on Fedora
 =============================

 The RPM package is suitable for installation on Fedora.
-For other RPM-based OS (Centos/RHEL, Suse, OpenSUSE), please check the list: :doc:`OS list <wazuh_agent_linux>`.
+For other RPM-based OS (Centos/RHEL/Oracle Linux, Amazon Linux, Suse, OpenSUSE), please check the list: :doc:`Install Wazuh Agent on Linux <wazuh_agent_linux>`.

 .. note:: All the commands described below need to be executed with root user privileges.